Natalie Frank, a Ph.D in clinical psychology, specializes in pediatrics, health psychology, and behavioral medicine.

-When we consider the area of child development, we need to recognize we are viewing childhood from an adult point of view.
-This is the obvious point of view, as adults are the ones who are creating these discussions and developing definitions of different aspects of childhood.
+When we consider the area of child development, we need to recognize how we view childhood from an adult point of view.
+This is the obvious point of view, as adults are the ones who create these discussions and develop definitions of different aspects of childhood.
 But could it add accuracy and a more complete understanding if we first look at things from a slightly different perspective?
-I want to consider the experiences of children based on what’s considered to be "normal" expectations of what children should be like.
-This is based on several different factors and perspectives including those of the children themselves.
+I want to consider the experiences of children based on what are considered to be "normal" expectations of what children should be like.
+This is based on several different factors and perspectives, including those of the children themselves.

 But first, let's consider a different question.
-It's a basic question at least on the surface.
-However, if you stop to think before answering you may discover there have been things you didn't take into account when asked previously.
-Times when you may have responded automatically with an answer you'd been using for quite some time with no thought at all.
+It's a basic question, at least on the surface.
+However, if you stop to think before answering, you may discover there have been things you didn't take into account when asked previously and times when you may have responded automatically with an answer you'd been using for quite some time with no thought at all.
 The question is simply this: Did you have a normal childhood?

 How Do We Define "Normal Childhood" and Who Defines It?

-So then, it appears what we have to do before we can answer anything posed above is to define what is considered "normal" in terms of childhood.
-But that's tricky as it changes depending upon what is being considered as the criteria.
+It appears that before we can answer any of the questions posed above, we have to define what is considered "normal" in terms of childhood.
+But that's tricky, as it changes depending upon what is being considered as the criteria.
 Definitions of "normal" change based on time and place as well as on a child's class, race, and gender.
 Also, it should become evident that the "ideal" childhood experience is relative.

 A New Way of Studying Childhood

-However, obviously, the way adults think and evaluate events is quite different from how children do so for many reasons.
+The way adults think and evaluate events is obviously quite different from how children do so for many reasons.
 A primary explanation utilized is that of cognitive maturation.
 This factor was used as a defense for why children were left out of the equation—they were too immature to understand their experiences and more so to express these experiences descriptively.
 Yet it soon became clear despite this concern having adults tell the story of childhood was less than ideal, and investigators began designing longitudinal studies.
 These follow the same children over time to document actual changes in each individual as they occur.
-Yet this method poses another difficulty—the cohort of children followed at one time may not have the same experiences as a cohort of children followed at another time.
+Yet this method poses another difficulty—the cohort of children followed at one time may not have experiences that are the same as those of a cohort of children followed at another time.

 Childhood is something that most of us have taken for granted as a phase of biological changes that lead to adulthood.
 But it is much more than that.
-To understand the way a society makes meaning of the period we call childhood is vital to understanding society.
+Understanding the way a society makes meaning of the period we call childhood is vital to understanding society in general.
 Childhood is as much a social phase as a biological one; the way that we make meaning of both tells us a great deal about ourselves.
-So understanding the method we are using to study this era of development, and what factors may alter the findings for different groups of children is paramount if we are to ever understand children in a fluid manner as opposed to viewing childhood as a static construct that all children have in common.
+So understanding the method we are using to study this era of development and what factors may alter the findings for different groups of children is paramount if we are to ever understand children in a fluid manner as opposed to viewing childhood as a static construct that all children have in common.

 There is not complete agreement on the understanding children have of the world around them and the interpretations and judgments children make about their world.
 Because of this, many of the most intense social and political debates surround attempts to determine what goes on in the mind of a child.
 Without knowing these things, answers to questions considered crucial can be hard if not impossible to agree upon.

-For example, should children be kept away from information about sex as long as possible?
-If not, who should teach them and what should they learn?
+For example, should children be kept away from information about sex for as long as possible?
+If not, who should teach them, and what should they learn?
 Are same-sex couples a threat to children?
 What about divorce?
 Single parenthood?
-Violence on T.V. or playing violent video games?
+Violence on TV or playing violent video games?

 Later studies refuted these findings, showing that it was more likely that it was children who already displayed certain characteristics such as preferring to be alone, anger outbursts, or some sort of instability that might be potentially affected by violent games or television.
 We all probably have opinions about these issues.
 Yet it is important to hear the voices of young people themselves through research that places children fully in the center.

 As you think about this, you can probably start to see some important changes that have already taken place.
-The experiences children have and our perceptions of childhood overall, shift based on economic, political and social changes.
-Our ideas of what constitutes an “ideal” childhood changes to meet the needs of our culture or society.
+The experiences children have and our perceptions of childhood overall shift based on economic, political, and social changes.
+Our ideas of what constitutes an ideal childhood change to meet the needs of our culture or society.

-From today's perspective, these individuals would be considered dropouts, doomed to lives of poverty and possibly put in prison.
+From today's perspective, these individuals would be considered dropouts, doomed to lives of poverty and, possibly, to be put in prison.
 Or perhaps we’d consider the parents abusive for requiring such a thing.
 But at the time, most children in this country left school well before high school graduation to help their families, so my grandfathers and those of my friends were considered good sons for doing what was needed and expected of them, as opposed to delinquents.

-So when we think about the “ideal” childhood we have to keep in mind our construction of meaning of childhood based on many factors; the economic needs of society, beliefs about gender–my grandmothers didn't go out to work in business but stayed at home to help their mothers with the running of the household– socioeconomic status, ethnicity, religion and where we live.
-Ultimately childhood is a Social Construction, something to which we ascribe meaning to which is the basis of our views and definitions.
-This doesn't mean childhood is an illusion though; It’s a very real experience that we view through the lenses of specific ways of seeing children and childhood itself.
+So when we think about the ideal childhood, we have to keep in mind our construction of the meaning of childhood based on many factors: the economic needs of society, beliefs about gender (my grandmothers didn't go out to work in business but stayed at home to help their mothers with the running of the household), socioeconomic status, ethnicity, religion, and where we live.
+Ultimately, childhood is a social construction, something to which we ascribe meaning and which is the basis of our views and definitions.
+This doesn't mean childhood is an illusion, though; it's a very real experience that we view through the lenses of specific ways of seeing children and childhood itself.

 © 2017 Natalie Frank